fabianvf/python-rake/README.md

 ### Usage ###
 For external `.txt`, `.csv`, etc files:
-Take path as string datatype. words can be on same or different lines but must be seperated by non-word characters.
+Takes path as string datatype.
+Words can be on same or different lines but must be seperated by non-word characters.
 This should support all languages as it's based on unicode, but please validate the results of and report any issues with non-western languages, as they haven't been thoroughly tested.

     import RAKE
     Rake = RAKE.Rake(<path_to_your_stopwords_file>)